 Are you planning to visit Australia or possibly even move to Australia?
 I don’t know about you but I love finding out as much as possible about a place before I visit.
 As well as reading blogs and travel guides I also enjoy reading fictional works associated with the country.

 If Australia is a destination on your itinerary these are some of the books I highly recommend adding to your reading list!
-This is my list of books to read before you visit Australia but if you know of anything I have missed do let me know in the comments below!
+This is my list of books about Australia to read before you visit but if you know of anything I have missed do let me know in the comments below!

-NON FICTION BOOKS TO READ BEFORE YOU VISIT AUSTRALIA
+NON FICTION BOOKS ABOUT AUSTRALIA TO READ

 IN A SUNBURNED COUNTRY – BILL BRYSON